Activity 1: Image Recognition

 Using the Image Classifier in Snap!

 Press the spacebar to see your classifier make predictions in Snap!.
 It will take up to a minute for the classification to start the first time you run the script.
 When it starts, the Snap! stage will show you an image of what the webcam sees and a table of prediction information.
 The table lists each classification class and the probability that the current image on the webcam belongs to that class.
 A probability close to 1 tells you that the image probably belongs to that class, while a probability close to 0 tells you that the image probably doesn’t belong to that class.
-For example, in this picture, the probability of “Darth Vader” is greater than 0.99, while the probabilities of all other classes are very small.
-Note that the probability of “None” appears to be greater than one; that is only because extremely small values are shown in scientific notation.
+For example, in this picture, the probability of “Green Bubblegum” is greater than 0.99, while the probabilities of all other classes are very small.
+Note sometimes probabilities will seem to show values greater than one; that is only because extremely small values are shown in scientific notation.

-Challenge: Modify the program to make the Finch respond to each of your images.
-For example, this video shows the Finch responding to three Star Wars characters (turn your sound on).
+Challenge: Modify the program to make the Hummingbird respond to a variety of objects.
 As you test your program, notice what happens if the webcam sees an image that is not similar to something in your training data.
+In the example below, the zombie robot responds differently to candy than it does to a picture of brains (for full enjoyment of the video, turn on sound).